marncz/browser-dependency-checker/README.md

 * Firefox
 * MSIE

+## Options
+There is only one argument: a list of all the options, they are all optional, you can combine them

 ### Redirect on fail
 ```browserDepCheck ( { "Chrome" : 48, "Mozilla" : 5, "fail": "/failed" } );```